-Did you know that there are more than 9,000 firework-related emergencies annually and more than a third (36 percent) of those involve children under the age of 15?
-It’s no surprise that about two-thirds of firework injuries happen around this time of year, according to the Consumer Product Safety Commission.
+Did you know that there are more than 9,000 firework-related emergencies annually?
+More than a third (36 percent) of those emergencies involve children under the age of 15, according to the Consumer Product Safety Commission.

-If you are using your own fireworks, ACEP encourages you to follow these firework safety tips to limit your risk of serious burn or injury:
+It's safest to leave fireworks to the professionals, but if you are using your own, emergency physicians encourage you to follow these firework safety tips to limit your risk of serious burn or injury:

 - Make sure you buy fireworks, sparklers or other flammable items from reputable, legal sellers.